Larkenx/kotlin-roguelike-tutorial/tutorial/part1/part1.md

 > One thing to note about LibGDX's `Vector2` data structure is that it uses floats for its elements.
 We'll need to handle this appropriately when grabbing the player position since we're drawing to integer coordinates.
 We're going to resolve this in Part 3, where we begin to abstract out the player as its own class!

 While we're at it, we want to add another `lateinit` property for the LibGDX `InputAdapter`.
+At first, IntelliJ will throw some errors that a type of `InputHandler` is not found, but this is fine because we're about to add a new class to our project.
 Here's what your properties under the class declaration should like:

 ```kotlin
 class MyGdxGame : ApplicationAdapter() {